Ghana: Media

-The media of Ghana are amongst the most free in Africa.
 Chapter 12 of the 1992 Constitution of Ghana guarantees freedom of the press and independence of the media, while Chapter 2 prohibits censorship.
-Post-independence, the government and media often had a tense relationship, with private outlets closed during the military governments and strict media laws that prevented criticism of government.
+Post-independence, private outlets closed during the military governments, and media laws prevented criticism of government.
 Press freedoms were restored in 1992, and after the election in 2000 of Kufuor, the tensions between the private media and government decreased.
-Kufuor supported press freedom and repealed a libel law, but maintained that the media had to act responsibly.
-The Ghanaian media have been described as "one of the most unfettered" in Africa, operating with little restriction.
-The private press often carries criticism of government policy.
+Kufuor supported press freedom and repealed a libel law, and maintained that the media had to act responsibly.
+The media have been described as "one of the most unfettered" in Africa.